shavronya/microbiome/README.md

 * mine & catalogue the abundance, depletion & loss of microbes;
 * survey the impact of microbial diversity on health & disease.

-The project is an intership task at A*STAR (Bioinformatics intitute).
+The project is an intership task at A*STAR (Bioinformatics Intitute).